yuqitanyq/tp/docs/DeveloperGuide.md

 1. User finds a patron [UC04](#uc04-find-a-patron-on-libtask)

-2. User requests to end a borrow relationship and provides index of the patron and index of the book in lists.
+2. User requests to end a borrow relationship and provides index of the patron or index of the book in lists.

 3. LibTask removes the borrow relationship between the patron and the book.